Gangarapu-Yashwanth-Kumar/HousePricePrediction-using-RegressionModels/README.md

 ## 1. Project Overview 🌟

 This project provides a comprehensive solution for predicting housing prices using a variety of machine learning regression models.
 It features a robust backend for model training and evaluation, coupled with a user-friendly Flask web application for interactive price forecasting.
-Our aim is to offer quick and data-driven estimates for real estate values.
+Our aim is to offer quick and data-driven estimates for real estate values..

 ## 2. Key Features ✨